ConstellationApps/Forms/docs/user/widget-overview.rst

    :scale: 75%
    :align: center

-The datepicker provides an intuitive interface for users to select a date without manually typing one in.
+The date-picker provides an intuitive interface for users to select a date without manually typing one in.